Healthcare Careers Working with Children: Explore 30+ Professions

 Pediatric Dental Hygienist

-Pediatric dental hygienists protect the tiniest teeth.
+Role & Responsibilities: Pediatric dental hygienists protect the tiniest teeth.
 The ADA recommends baby’s first visit to the dentist is around their first birthday.
-Pediatric dental hygienists are key to establishing a happy dental routine for their youngest patients both at the dental office and at home.
 Usually, these first visits help kids feel comfortable at the dentist and introduce them to good oral hygiene practices for home.
-Some pediatric dental hygienists work in public health.
-They may be part of a school sealant program or travel to Head Start classrooms to teach kids about how to take care of their teeth.
+Some pediatric dental hygienists work in public health, or travel to Head Start classrooms to teach kids about how to take care of their teeth.

-Dental hygienists must be licensed in every state in order to practice.
+How to Get Started: Dental hygienists must be licensed in every state in order to practice.
 An associate degree from an accredited campus-based or online dental hygiene school is the minimum requirement for licensure.
-There are no specific licensing requirements for pediatric dentistry.
-However, employers may seek to hire dental hygienists who have an Advanced Professional Certificate for Expanded Function Dental Hygiene (EFDH) in Pediatrics or have completed continuing education in pediatric dentistry including those with special needs.
+To specialize in pediatrics, you may complete Advanced Professional Certificate for Expanded Function Dental Hygiene (EFDH) in Pediatrics or have completed continuing education in pediatric dentistry including those with special needs.

 Speech-Language Pathologist